-This course is an introduction to the structure and function of the human body.
-Focus will be on the study of each individual organ system and the historical and theoretical approaches, prevention and community resources.
+HLTH1110 - Introduction to Anatomy and Physiology (3 credits) This course is an introduction to the structure and function of the human body.
+Focus will be on the study of each individual organ system and the interaction of each system with the rest of the body.